 - 1. The College owns a stock of accommodation for use by junior members.
-Accommodation for undergraduates (but not including second BA students) is located in Merton Street, Holywell Street, Mansfield Road and Manor Place and accommodation for graduates (including second BA students) is located in Holywell Street, Mansfield Road and Manor Place.
+Accommodation for undergraduates (excluding second BA students) is located in Merton Street, Holywell Street, Mansfield Road and Manor Place.
+Accommodation for graduates (and second BA students) is located in Holywell Street and Manor Place.
 Accommodation for couples is provided in Iffley Road. - 2.
-The college provides up to 324 rooms for undergraduate accommodation, which consists for 2022-23 of 230 standard rooms with shared bathrooms and 94 en-suite bedrooms, including one room that is fully adapted for wheelchair use.
-Up to 127 rooms are provided for graduate accommodation, which comprises 27 standard rooms with shared bathrooms and 92 en-suite rooms, including one room that is fully adapted for wheelchair use.
-Single accommodation usually comprises a bed-sitting room.
-The College also offers, for couples, 8 one-bedroom flats.
+The college provides up to 326 rooms for undergraduate accommodation, which consists for 2023-24 of 232 standard rooms with shared bathrooms and 94 en suite bedrooms, including one room that is fully adapted for wheelchair use.
+Up to 125 rooms are provided for graduate accommodation, which comprises 27 standard rooms with shared bathrooms and 90 en suite rooms, including one room that is fully adapted for wheelchair use, and for couples, 8 one-bedroom flats.